Test of streaming and triggered readout schemes for the TPEX Lead Tungstate Calorimeter: Experimental Setup

 Power to the PMTs was provided by LeCroy 1461N modules housed in a LeCroy 1458 HV mainframe.
 Each LeCroy 1461N module has 12 independent SHV outputs providing up to -3 kV and 2.5 mA.

 A block diagram of the readout setup for a single calorimeter crystal is shown in Fig.~\ref{fig:electronics_readout}.
-Signals from the PMTs were connected to a signal splitter.
-One output was read out in streaming mode by a CAEN V1725 waveform digitizer, having 14-bit resolution and 250 MS/s sampling rate.
-Since this model of the digitizer has 8 channels, a decision was made to read out crystals 1 to 7, and use channel 0 for the trigger signal.
-For each detected signal, the following information was saved to disk: the waveform, the channel number, online extracted energy from the full acquisition window width, online extracted energy from the shorter acquisition window width, time stamp (4 ns resolution), and PC time in seconds and in nanoseconds when the data stream from the digitizer arrived to be saved to PC.
+Signals from the PMTs were connected to a 50~ohm signal splitter.
+One splitter output was connected to a CAEN V792 channel in a classical triggered readout scheme and the other was read out in streaming mode by a CAEN V1725 waveform digitizer.

-The other output of the signal splitter was read out by a classical triggered readout system.
-Therefore, the signal was first delayed by 100 ns to fit into the window defined by the trigger signal and then read out using the CAEN V792 32 channel 12-bit QDC.
-For each trigger signal all channels were read out and the following information were saved to the PC: the channel number and the corresponding energy, and PC time in seconds and in nanoseconds when the data for a particular trigger signal have been recorded to PC.
+The triggered readout signal was first delayed by 100 ns to allow it to fit into the window defined by the trigger logic and then read out using the CAEN V792 32 channel 12-bit QDC.
+For each trigger signal all channels were read out and the following information were saved to the PC: the channel number and the ADC converted value, and the PC time in seconds and in nanoseconds when the data for a particular trigger signal was recorded to the DAQ PC.